TAKE IT DOWN Act

-The Tools to Address Known Exploitation by Immobilizing Technological Deepfakes on Websites and Networks Act, or TAKE IT DOWN Act, is a United States law aimed for dealing with non-consensual intimate imagery (sometimes called "revenge porn") or deepfakes posted to online sites and social media applications, typically made with assistance through artificial intelligence.
+The Tools to Address Known Exploitation by Immobilizing Technological Deepfakes on Websites and Networks Act, or TAKE IT DOWN Act, is a United States law that aims to deal with non-consensual intimate imagery (sometimes called "revenge porn") posted to online sites and social media applications.
+The law addresses real photos and deepfakes, especially deepfake pornography, created with generative artificial intelligence tools.
 The bill was introduced by Senator Ted Cruz in June 2024, passed both houses by near unanimous votes by April 2025, and was signed into law by President Donald Trump on May 19, 2025.

-Background and introduction
+Background

-Senator Ted Cruz first proposed the Take It Down Act in June 2024 after a 2023 incident where several Aledo, Texas, high school students were subjected to sexual harassment when another student had taken seemingly innocent photos of them, but then posted photo-manipulated pictures of the students on Snapchat via an anonymous account, using existing software to make them appear nude.
+Senator Ted Cruz first proposed the TAKE IT DOWN Act in June 2024 after a 2023 incident where several Aledo, Texas, high school students were subjected to sexual harassment when another student had taken seemingly innocent photos of them, but then posted photo-manipulated pictures of the students on Snapchat via an anonymous account, using existing software to make them appear nude.
 While Texas had laws to deal with deepfake videos, there was no regulation to punish the use of manipulated photos.
 The action took place outside of school grounds, leaving the school district unable to take action, and the parents could not get the local sheriff office to take action.
 Three of the students transferred to a different district due to the incident.
 After several months, Cruz contacted Snapchat directly, and the photos were removed within an hour.
 Cruz said "It should not take a sitting senator getting on the phone to take these down.
 If [the students] were Taylor Swift, they would be pulled down and should be.
 But they also should be pulled down for every teenager in Texas.
 You should have the same right.
 And that demonstrates that Snapchat knows exactly how to pull it down."